RohitBandaru/rohitbandaru.github.io/_posts/2024-11-03-Transformer-Design-Guide-Pt1.md

 At this stage, no information has been transferred between tokens.
 Given the variable number of tokens, we can't use a single large MLP layer.
 To mix the information, we set each embedding to be a weighted sum of all value embeddings.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/scaled_attention.png" caption="Scaled Dot-Product Attention" alt="Scaled Dot-Product Attention" source="https://arxiv.org/abs/1706.03762" class="image-fluid mx-auto d-block" width=200%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/scaled_attention.png" caption="Scaled Dot-Product Attention" alt="Scaled Dot-Product Attention" source="https://arxiv.org/abs/1706.03762" class="image-fluid mx-auto d-block" width=200%}

 To compute this weighted sum, we first compute the attention matrix $$QK^T$$.
 This matrix is of shape $$(N, N)$$.
 This is the source of the $$N^2$$ complexity of transformers.
 The attention matrix contains scores for every combination of token query and key embeddings: $$q*k$$, which is scaled by a factor $$\frac{1}{\sqrt{d_k}}$$.
 This scaling is applied to normalize the gradients, such that the magnitude of the dot product isn’t dependent on the embedding dimension.
 This specific attention formulation is called scaled dot-product attention.